cellml/libcellml/docs/reference/inform/inform4_3.rst

     For more information about encapsulation, please refer to :ref:`The encapsulation element information item<encapsulation>`.

-    For tutorials and examples involving and explaining encapsulation, please refer to the
+    For more information and examples involving and explaining encapsulation, please refer to the
-    :ref:`Theory of a sodium channel<_theory_sodiumchannel_interpretation>` page
+    :ref:`Theory of a sodium channel<_theory_sodiumchannel_interpretation>` page.
-    or :ref:`Tutorial 8: Encapsulating components and working with parent<tutorial8>`.